LPCIC/coq-elpi/apps/tc/README.md

 </details>

-**NOTE:** in a new library you may wish to automatically compile into your elpi database the existing classes and instances on which you library depends.
+**Note:** in a new library you may wish to automatically compile into your elpi database the existing classes and instances on which you library depends.
 To do so, the $4$ following commands may be useful: